Cool Stuff in Paris Cool Stuff in Paris

 Getting your prepaid phone is easy, but if you don't speak French it might be a little tricky.
 If you start out in a big electronics store in the middle of Paris, there's a better chance you'll find someone who speaks enough English to help you through the process.
 Two big electronics chains are Darty and Fnac.
 Both have many locations throughout Paris and the rest of France, and they both have big cellphone departments.
 There's a huge Fnac in the Forum des Halles, which is a big shopping mall in the Les Halles neighborhood of central Paris.
 And there's a Darty just on the south side of the Rue de Rivoli, a big shopping street that runs through central Paris.
 There are many more locations for each of these chains all over the city, so you might want to check to see what's in your neighborhood, or just head to the center of town and find one of these.
 Of course, there are other chains and other independent stores that have cell phones, but these two are among the biggest and easiest to find.

 Once you find someone who speaks a little bit of English, explain that you want a prepaid phone.
 You'll need to buy a cheap phone and open an account for the prepaid service.
-The phones usually start at around 29 Euros, and they're all equally functional, even if they might not be that pretty or have a lot of bells and whistles.
+The phones usually start at a really low price, and they're all equally functional, even if they might not be that pretty or have a lot of bells and whistles.
+To be clear, we're not talking about smartphones here; this will be a cheap little flip phone that lets you make calls and send texts.
+No internet, maps, etc.

-The prepaid provider I use is called SFR ("ess-eff-air"), and their prepaid service is called La Carte, often written as La Carte SFR.
+The prepaid provider I've mostly used is called SFR ("ess-eff-air"), and their prepaid service is called La Carte, often written as La Carte SFR.
 So if you just want to do the easiest thing and not shop around, you can just ask for specifically for La Carte SFR.

 Each prepaid service provider is compatible with certain phones, so the salesperson will show you the phones that will work for that service, like SFR or any of the other ones.
 Like I said, you can just take the cheapest one that goes with that provider, since you're probably going to toss it or give it away at the end of your stay.

-The salesperson will take your name and address; you can just give them the address of where you're staying, or maybe you can tell them you don't have an address; I'm not sure if they can complete their form without one.
+The salesperson will take your name and address to set up your account; you can just give them the address of where you're staying, or maybe you can tell them you don't have an address; I'm not sure if they can complete their form without one.

 Setting up your phone

 Once you pay, they may set up your phone for you, or they may just give you everything in a box and you'll have to set it up yourself.
 It's really easy; there's a small SIM card that needs to go in your phone, and that's basically it.
 Your phone number will be written somewhere, either printed on your receipt or written by hand by the salesperson, so make sure you locate that.
-Your phone will probably come without about five Euros worth of credit already in it.
+Your phone will probably come with about five or ten euros worth of credit already in it.
 It's ready to use!

 Setting your phone to English